Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Simipour.md

 ---
 Ability1: Gluttony
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME516.png
+BookShinyImageName: HOME516_s.png
 BoxSprite: SRD-BoxSprite-simipour.png
+DexCategory: Geyser Pokemon
+DexDescription: It prefers places with clean water.
+When its tuft runs low, it replenishes it by siphoning water up with its tail.
+It is said that if you see a Simipour Swimming in a pond, the water is safe to drink.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Torrent
 HomeSprite: SRD-HomeSprite-simipour.png
 Learnset: '[[SRD-Simipour-Learnset]]'
 Legendary: 'No'
 Name: Simipour
 Number: 516
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: simipour.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 290
+  Kilograms: 29.0
+  Pounds: 63.9
 ---

 #PokeroleSRD/Pokedex